Sransonette/pokemon_rails_project/spec.md

 - [x] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients) - Trainer has many pokemon through belts and Pokemon has many trainers through belts
 - [x] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients) - Trainer has many pokemon through belts and Pokemon has many trainers through belts
 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity) - user can add a tiers to the belts join table
-- [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item) - validates precense of names and emails
+- [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item) - validates presence of names and emails
 - [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes) - use .order in the belts model to show top 5 belts
 - [x] Include signup - yes
 - [x] Include login - yes